draftpin/fomo-hash/README.md

 Also helps in case when bot is overloaded and you cant press the start button - this script will do it automatically as soon as possible

+## Last Update
+Now miner starts working on 100% energy and stops if energy is below 5% - saving CPU !

++ Autoclosing modal

+All checks are once per minute

 ## ![Result](result.png)

 ## How to run